-- NEW!
-Click here for a fact sheet on Fish and Game's funding situation.
+- Fact sheet on Fish and Game's current funding situation.

 Current Status: In 2013, the Legislature provided stopgap funding in the budget to keep the Fish and Game Department whole for the current biennium, which ends on June 30, 2015.
 Budget bills were passed that made some funds more accessible to the Department in a variety of ways, including making a one-time transfer from the State General Fund to the Fish and Game Fund of $699,000 for FY 14 and $893,000 for FY 15.